will share your response with the City of Sunnyvale staff. Do you also want your response shown on this website?

 Open City Hall has two

 The Unregistered Channel: Don't sign in and remain anonymous.
-Open Town Hall will just share your response with Sunnyvale staff.
+Community Feedback will just share your response with Sunnyvale staff.

 Note: The first time you sign in, you'll need to register (establish an account on Open City Hall).
 Registration is free.

-The City of Sunnyvale has contracted with Open Town Hall to monitor responses shown on this website.
+The City of Sunnyvale has contracted with Community Feedback to monitor responses shown on this website.

 To prevent any single user from dominating the forum, the City of Sunnyvale restricts the number of responses any one user can post on selected topics.
-Registration helps Open Town Hall enforce this restriction.
+Registration helps Community Feedback enforce this restriction.

 If a user posts a response that does not meet the City of Sunnyvale